clipperhouse/netlify/content/physics.md

 Trebly things are easier for us to locate with our ears.
 It's harder to figure out where bassy things are coming from.

-Most sounds are many frequencies.
+Most sounds are a combination of many frequencies.
 Sounds are unique because their combination of frequencies is unique.

 ### Speed